“Never say anything about yourself you do not want to come true.” – Brian Tracy

 3. The things you choose to believe in

 When I was a kid I believed in being different.
 I believed doing the same thing as everybody else was not the way to go.
-But of course, I conformed.
+But of course, I conformed in some ways.

 I also believed I was worthless and pathetic as a teenager.
 Naysayers and bullies taught me to believe that.